-The Quick Plot Synopsis and Section-by-Section Summary for The Night Swim by Megan Goldin are below.
+The Quick Recap and Section-by-Section Summary for The Night Swim by Megan Goldin are below.
 Spoiler warning: these summaries contains spoilers.

 For a non-spoiler version of the plot synopsis, see The Bibliofile's review of The Night Swim by Megan Goldin.

 Rachel Krall is a true crime podcast host who goes to a small town, Neapolis, to report on a trial.
 Scott Blair is accused of raping of a 16-year-old girl, Kelly Moore.
 Meanwhile, Rachel starts receiving letters from a woman named Hannah, asking for help regarding the rape and murder of her older sister, Jenny Stills, in Neapolis 25 years ago.
 (The book intersperses letters from Hannah and Rachel's podcast episodes throughout the story.)

 As Rachel investigates and the trial begins, she learns that Kelly had gone to her friend Lexi's house for a party, but was kicked out for kissing Lexi's ex-boyfriend.
 A boy from school, Harris Walker, walks her home and takes her to a playground to hang out.
 (At trial, it's alleged that Scott told Harris to lure here there).
 Harris leaves momentarily and Scott shows up.
 Scott is a minor celebrity because he's a swimmer training for the Olympics.
 Scott takes Kelly out for pizza and then later they go to the beach.
 Depending on who you ask, she is either raped or they have consensual sex.